OCA/account-consolidation/account_consolidation/readme/CONFIGURE.rst

 have no company defined.

-Make sure you also defined currency rates and monthly currency rates on the currencies used in your subsidiaries, as P&L accounts are consolidated using monthly rates and B.S accounts using standard 'spot' rates.
+Make sure you also defined currency rates and monthly currency rates on the consolidation company for the currencies of your subsidiaries, as P&L accounts are consolidated using monthly rates and B.S accounts using standard 'spot' rates.

-Created consolidation entries should be reversed to the next consolidation, you can set a date when reversal moves will be created, but if you running next consolidation reversal process will be forced on this date.

 Known issues
 ============